maxsuel13/Amazing-Marvin-MCP/README.md

 3. Use full path: `which python` and use that in your config
 </details>

-## ❓ FAQ
+## ❓ Common Questions

 <details>
-<summary><strong>Is my data secure?</strong></summary>
+<summary><strong>Is my data safe?</strong></summary>

-Yes!
-Your data flows directly between Amazing Marvin and your AI client.
-The MCP server runs locally on your machine and doesn't store or transmit your data elsewhere.
+Absolutely!
+Your Amazing Marvin data stays between you, Amazing Marvin, and your AI assistant.
+The connection runs on your computer - nothing is stored on external servers or shared with anyone else.
 </details>

 <details>
-<summary><strong>Does this work with all AI assistants?</strong></summary>
+<summary><strong>Which AI assistants work with this?</strong></summary>

-It works with any AI client that supports the Model Context Protocol (MCP), including Claude Desktop, Cursor, Windsurf, and others.
+Any AI assistant that supports the Model Context Protocol, including Claude Desktop, Cursor, VS Code, and Windsurf.
+More are being added regularly.
 </details>

 <details>
-<summary><strong>What Amazing Marvin data can the AI access?</strong></summary>
+<summary><strong>What can my AI assistant see?</strong></summary>

-The AI can access:
+Your AI can see:
-- ✅ Tasks and subtasks
-- ✅ Projects and categories
+- ✅ Your tasks, projects, and categories
-- ✅ Due dates and priorities
+- ✅ Due dates, priorities, and completion status
-- ✅ Task status (completed/pending)
-- ✅ Time tracking data and current tracking status
+- ✅ Time tracking and goals
-- ✅ Goals, labels, and account information
+- ✅ Labels and organizational structure
-- ✅ Completed tasks and productivity analytics
+- ✅ Productivity history and patterns

+Basically everything you see in Amazing Marvin, your AI can see too.
 </details>

 <details>
-<summary><strong>Will this slow down my AI assistant?</strong></summary>
+<summary><strong>Will this make my AI assistant slower?</strong></summary>

-The MCP makes fresh API calls to Amazing Marvin for each request.
-Response times depend on Amazing Marvin's API performance and your internet connection.
-Data is fetched in real-time when you ask productivity-related questions.
+Not noticeably.
+The system fetches your data from Amazing Marvin when you ask productivity questions.
+Response time depends on your internet connection, but it's usually very quick.
 </details>

 <details>
-<summary><strong>Can the AI modify my Amazing Marvin data?</strong></summary>
+<summary><strong>Can my AI assistant change my tasks?</strong></summary>

-Yes, the AI can both read and write to your Amazing Marvin account.
-It can:
+Yes, if you ask it to!
+Your AI can:
 - ✅ Create new tasks and projects
-- ✅ Mark tasks as complete
+- ✅ Mark tasks as done
 - ✅ Start and stop time tracking
-- ✅ Create batch operations
-- ✅ Claim reward points
+- ✅ Organize tasks in batches

-Be mindful when asking the AI to make changes to your data.
+Don't worry - it only makes changes when you specifically ask it to.
 </details>

 <details>